 What Happened?

 From September 25 to September 27, 2022, Fast Company’s content management system (CMS) experienced a cyberattack.
 An unauthorized individual gained access to CMS during that time, which resulted in certain data being extracted from the CMS.
 On September 28, 2022 Mansueto Ventures, the parent company of Fast Company, engaged a cybersecurity firm to investigate the incident.
-The cybersecurity firm discovered a copy of the Fast Company CMS user database was that was posted publicly for sale on the Breach Forums website (https://breached.to).
-The cybersecurity firm has determined that some of your personal information was included in the CMS database made available for sale on Breach Forums.
+The cybersecurity firm discovered a copy of the Fast Company CMS user database that was posted publicly for sale on the Breach Forums website (https://breached.to).
+Thee cybersecurity firm has determined that some of your personal information was included in the CMS database made available for sale on Breach Forums

 What Information Was Involved?